hsanchez/hsanchez.github.io/_posts/2011-11-05-hello-world.md

 title: Hello World!
 ---

 This is the first post on huascarsanchez.com - my new website.
-I decided recently that what could be better than the traditional "Hello World!" to open my new website.
+Recently, I decided that it would be a good idea to open my new website with the traditional "Hello World!" message.
 Then, there you have it ...
+The famous "Hello World!"

 {% highlight ruby %}
   #!/usr/bin/ruby